-I regularly work with clients via the internet using a secure video-conferencing app called VSee.
+I regularly work with clients via the internet using a secure video-conferencing app called Zoom.

-I offer online counselling using the free VSEE messenger.
+I offer online therapy using the free Zoom messenger app.
 Please do take a look and make sure you are happy with it - it does seem to work well, with good image quality and no sound lag.

-Please do get in touch if you would like to find out more about how we can work together via online counselling.
+Please do get in touch if you would like to find out more about how we can work together via online therapy.

 There are a few things to try and organise before we have an online meeting: